fre-hu/mdarray/DESIGN.md

 dimensions.
 Static dimensions are included in the type and do not take up space in the metadata.
 This makes it possible to have fixed sized arrays without any metadata, except for a pointer to the array elements.
-One can then dereference to the `Span` type also for fixed sized arrays that are allocated on the stack.
+One can then dereference to the `Slice` type also for fixed sized arrays that are allocated on the stack.

-When there is no metadata, a reference to `Span` points to the array elements and not to the metadata structure.
+When there is no metadata, a reference to `Slice` points to the array elements and not to the metadata structure.
 This is handled automatically depending on the size of the metadata.

 ## Array view and expression types

-There are two types for array views: `Expr` and `ExprMut`.
-These are created with the methods `expr` and `expr_mut` in `Span`, and with other methods that give subarray views.
+There are two types for array views: `View` and `ViewMut`.
+These are created with the methods `expr` and `expr_mut` in `Slice`, and with other methods that give subarray views.

-One can wonder about the naming of these, and the reason is that in addition to view types there is also a need to have types for iteration.
+In addition to being arrays views, these type are also used as iterator types.
 The normal iterator types cannot be used, since they do not contain information about multiple dimensions.
 This is an issue for example with the `map` and `zip` adaptors, since the result type is internal to Rust and cannot be extended.
 Furthermore, iteration over multiple dimensions with the `next` method is not efficient.

 A solution is to create a separate `Expression` trait in parallel to `Iterator`.
 The trait has similar methods as the iterator trait, and it is the combinators